DarkCoderSc/OptixGate/README.md

 However, when it comes to Red Team missions, note that this tool is of no use.
 The simple reason is that it is not designed for stealth.
 A Remote Access Tool of this nature is inherently noisy, does not operate through covert channels (by design), and would very likely lead to quick detection and failure in such contexts.

 Furthermore, studying the source code will allow you to gain a deeper understanding of this type of program, which is highly comprehensive and covers multiple domains, including, but not limited to: network programming, system programming, cryptography, Windows API implementation and Windows internals, graphical interface creation and management, as well as parallelism and multithreading.
-This project complements the resources available on the Malware Gallery platform (www.malwaregallery.com), and the two will mutually enhance each other.
+This project complements the resources available on the Malware Gallery platform ([Malware Gallery](https://www.malwaregallery.com)), and the two will mutually enhance each other.

-The first version focused on the design of its protocol, main structure, and architecture.
-Future versions will progressively integrate additional features and enhance its usefulness for the previously mentioned purposes.

 It is important to distinguish between a Remote Access Tool and a related category of malware known as a Remote Access Trojan (RAT).
-The key difference lies in intent: a Trojan is any program that disguises itself as legitimate—for example, in appearance or execution pretext—but actually performs malicious actions without the knowledge of the user.
+The key difference lies in intent: a Trojan is any program that disguises itself as legitimate, for example, in appearance or execution pretext, but actually performs malicious actions without the knowledge of the user.

-Optix will not, and will never, implement code that facilitates such usage.
+⚠️ *Optix will not, and will never, implement code that facilitates such usage.
 This includes features intended solely for malicious purposes, evasion or stealth techniques, client configuration patching, and persistence mechanisms.
-If you are conducting a penetration test and require such features, it is your responsibility to implement them and compile your own version.
+If you are conducting a penetration test and require such features, it is your responsibility to implement them and compile your own version.*

 The programming language used in this project is Delphi.
 In recent years, Embarcadero made a significant decision by offering a completely free edition of Delphi for open-source projects and students.
 You can now use the latest version of the IDE for free, provided you comply with their usage terms.

-Finally, Optix is a reference to an old Remote Access Trojan of the same name from the early 2000s, and the program’s logo is also a direct reference to it.
+Finally, Optix is a reference to an old Remote Access Trojan of the same name from the early 2000s, and the program's logo is also a direct reference to it.
 The connection is a tribute, which is a recurring theme in many of my projects.

+## Key Features

+* Multi-threaded and parallelized environment for managing multiple clients simultaneously
+* Mutual authentication (**mTLS**) between peers using **TLS 1.3** with **AES-256-GCM SHA-384** via OpenSSL for secure communication
+* Multi-listener (server) support with compatibility for both **IPv4** and modern **IPv6**
+* Remote shell with multiplexing
+* Remote file manager
+* Remote process manager
+* 100% free, 100% open-source, forever

+…and much more to do, much more to come.

 ## The Protocol